GATraj: A Graph- and Attention-based Multi-Agent Trajectory Prediction Model: Experiments

-The benchmarks ETH/UCY~\cite{pellegrini2009you,lerner2007crowds} and nuScenes~\cite{nuscenes} are used to train and test the performance of our proposed model.
-ETH/UCY contains thousands of pedestrian trajectories sampled in \SI{2.5}{Hz} in five different subsets, \ie~Eth, Hotel, Uni, Zara1, and Zara2.
+The benchmarks ETH/UCY \cite{pellegrini2009you,lerner2007crowds} and nuScenes \cite{nuscenes} are used to train and test the performance of our proposed model.
+ETH/UCY contains thousands of pedestrian trajectories sampled in \SI{2.5}{Hz} in five different datasets, \ie~Eth, Hotel, Uni, Zara1, and Zara2.
 The time horizon lets the model observe eight steps and predict the subsequent 12-step trajectories.
-We follow the standard leave-one-out training and test partitioning - four of the five subsets are used for training, and the left-out one is for the test.
-This partitioning is iterated for each subset. nuScenes prediction task provides separate training and test sets for vehicle trajectory prediction.
-A trajectory is sampled in \SI{2}{Hz}.
+We follow the standard leave-one-out training and test partitioning, in order to test the model's generalization performance in unseen scenes.
+Concretely, four of the five datasets are used for training, and the left-out one is for the test.
+This partitioning is iterated for each dataset.
+The nuScenes prediction task provides separate training and test sets for vehicle trajectory prediction.
+In total, nuScenes includes 1000 driving scenarios in different cities.
+Each scenario contains various neighboring agents and the target vehicles for the motion prediction task.
+In this dataset, a trajectory is sampled in \SI{2}{Hz}.
 The model observes up to four-time steps and predicts the following 12-step trajectories.
-We use the provided data partitioning for training and testing.
+We use the provided data partitioning, namely, 750 scenarios for training, 150 scenarios for validation, and the remaining 150 scenarios for testing.